Big Tech faces 'major' EU law on hate speech, disinformation

 Companies that violate the rules face fines amounting to as much as 6% of their annual global revenue, which for tech giants would mean billions of dollars.
 Repeat offenders could be banned from the EU market.

-Europe is far ahead of the United States in drawing up regulations for tech giants to force them to protect people from harmful content that proliferates online.

 The tech giants have been lobbying furiously in Brussels to water down the EU rules.
 Google and Twitter declined to comment.
 Facebook didn’t respond to requests for comment.
-Amazon referred to a blog post from last year that said it welcomed measures that enhance trust in online services and improve the experience of customers and businesses in Europe.
+Amazon referred to a blog post from last year that said it welcomed measures that enhance trust in online services.

-The Digital Services Act also includes measures to better protect children by banning advertising targeted at minors.
-Online ads targeted to users based on their gender, ethnicity and sexual orientation would also be prohibited.

-Tech companies would have to carry out annual risk assessments on illegal content, disinformation and other harmful information and then report back on their progress.
+To show they’re making progress on limiting these practices, tech companies would have to carry out annual risk assessments of their platforms.

 Up until now, regulators have had no access to the inner workings at Google, Facebook and other popular services.
 But under the new law, the companies will have to be more transparent and provide information to regulators and independent researchers on content-moderation efforts.
 This could mean, for example, making YouTube turn over data on whether its recommendation algorithm has been directing users to more Russian propaganda than normal.